- 4-Minute Article

 If you decide to sell off assets which may generate taxable gains, you should discuss with your tax professional whether to start by taking withdrawals from long-term investments — held for longer than one year — as that may minimize capital gains taxes if the gains are eligible for taxation at the long-term capital gains tax rates.
 Long-term capital gain tax rates are generally lower than short-term capital gain tax rates.

 Withdrawals from tax-deferred accounts

 Drawing money from traditional IRAs and 401(k) accounts generally will increase current taxable income.
-But remember, withdrawals of taxable amounts may be subject to ordinary income tax, and if made before age 59½, may also be subject to a 10% federal income tax penalty.
+But remember, withdrawals of taxable amounts are subject to ordinary income tax.
+Withdrawals made before age 59½ may also be subject to a 10% federal income tax penalty.

-This allows funds in tax-free accounts, like Roth IRAs, the longest possible time to continue growing, offering the highest level of future tax-free income.
-It is important to consider your specific accounts, including for a Roth IRA account whether a distribution qualifies for non-taxable treatment.
+This allows funds in accounts that can provide tax-free withdrawals, such as a Roth IRAs, the longest possible time to potentially grow and may offer a higher level of future tax-free income.
+It's important to review your account specific details with a tax or financial professional to help determine whether a distribution qualifies for non-taxable treatment.

 Exceptions to This Strategy

 There are times when it may make sense to re-order the sequence or consider a different strategy.
 For example: someone facing a large, unexpected expense (like a hospital bill or major home repair) could be pushed into a higher tax bracket due to additional withdrawals.